Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

      usage: annogesic annotation_transfer [-h] [--RATT_path RATT_PATH]
                                           [--compare_pair COMPARE_PAIR]
                                           [--element ELEMENT]
                                           [--transfer_type TRANSFER_TYPE]
-	                                     [--ref_embl_gbk REF_EMBL_GBK]
+                                          [--ref_embl REF_EMBL] [--ref_gbk REF_GBK]
                                           [--ref_fasta REF_FASTA]
                                           [--target_fasta TARGET_FASTA]
                                           [--convert_to_gff_rnt_ptt]
                                           [project_path]

      positional arguments:
        project_path          Path of the project folder.
 If none is given, the current directory is used.

      optional arguments:
        -h, --help            show this help message and exit --RATT_path RATT_PATH
                              Path of the start.ratt.sh file of RATT folder.
 Default is start.ratt.sh.
        --compare_pair COMPARE_PAIR, -p COMPARE_PAIR
                              Please assign the name of strain pairs. ex.
                              NC_007795:NEW_NC_007795.
 The reference strain is
                              NC_007795 and the target strain is NEW_NC_007795.
                              Please assign the names of strain, not filenames of fasta files.
 If you want to assign multiple strains, please use comma to separate the strains.
        --element ELEMENT, -e ELEMENT
                              It will become the prefix of all output file.
        --transfer_type TRANSFER_TYPE, -t TRANSFER_TYPE
                              The transfer type for running RATT.(details can refer to the manual of RATT.)
 Default is Strain.
-	  --ref_embl_gbk REF_EMBL_GBK, -re REF_EMBL_GBK
+       --ref_embl REF_EMBL, -re REF_EMBL
+                             The folder which stores embl file.
+       --ref_gbk REF_GBK, -rg REF_GBK
-	                        The folder which stores every reference embl folders.If you have no embl folder, you can assign the folder of genbank.
+                             If you have no embl file, you can assign the folder which stores genbank file.
+The genbank can be ended by .gbk, .gbff or .gb
        --ref_fasta REF_FASTA, -rf REF_FASTA
                              The folder of reference fasta files.
        --target_fasta TARGET_FASTA, -tf TARGET_FASTA
                              The folder which stores target fasta files.
        --convert_to_gff_rnt_ptt, -g
                              Do you want to convert to gff, rnt and ptt?
 Default is False.

 - Output files